Global Contrast Masked Autoencoders Are Powerful Pathological Representation Learners: Introduction

-Recently, self-supervised visual representation learning has achieved great success in the field of natural images \cite{11,12,13,14,15,16,17,18}.
-SSL can use proxy tasks to mine valuable representation information from large-scale unsupervised data.
-In the past two years, researchers have applied SimCLR \cite{12}, MoCo \cite{11} and other SSL methods based on contrastive learning to computational pathology, and transferred the pre-training model to downstream tasks, which can narrow down the accuracy gap between unsupervised learning and supervised learning \cite{19}.
-In addition, some researchers designed reasonable data augmentation methods and complex proxy tasks to expand the representation space of pathological images according to the characteristics of pathological images.
-Yang et al. \cite{20} designed a cross-stain prediction and a new data augmentation method stain vector perturbation based on the characteristics of pathological images, and proposed CS-CO method based on contrastive learning, which verified its effectiveness on NCTCRC data sets; Li et al. \cite{21} developed SSLP method, which mines pathological features from three aspects: self-invariance, intra-invariance and inter-invariance by designing complex proxy tasks, and surpasses supervised method on camelyon16 data set.
-However, the above-mentioned self-supervised method based on contrastive learning has the problems of large consumption of hardware resources, difficulty in training multi-task learning, and lower performance of cross-data set transfer learning than supervised learning \cite{18,22}.
-Therefore, simplifying proxy tasks and enhancing general representation ability are the key problems to be solved in pathological representation learning.
+Recently, self-supervised visual representation learning has achieved great success in the field of natural images~\cite{he2020momentum,chen2020simple,caron2020unsupervised,bao2021beit,chen2020generative,he2022masked}.
+Self-supervised learning (SSL) can use pretext tasks to mine valuable representation information from large-scale unsupervised data.
+In the past two years, researchers have applied SimCLR~\cite{chen2020simple}, MoCo~\cite{he2020momentum} and other SSL methods based on contrastive learning to computational pathology and transferred the pretraining models to downstream tasks, thereby narrowing the accuracy gap between unsupervised learning and supervised learning~\cite{dehaene2020self}.
+In addition, some researchers have designed reasonable data augmentation methods and complex pretext tasks to expand the representation spaces of pathological images according to their characteristics.
+Yang et al.~\cite{yang2021self} designed a cross-stain prediction and new data augmentation method, stain vector perturbation, based on the characteristics of pathological images and proposed the CS-CO method based on contrastive learning; its effectiveness was verified on NCTCRC datasets.
+Li et al.~\cite{li2021sslp} developed the SSLP method, which mines pathological features from three aspects, self-invariance, intra-invariance and inter-invariance, by designing complex pretext tasks; this approach surpassed the supervised method on the Camelyon16 dataset.
+However, the abovementioned self-supervised method based on contrastive learning has the problems of high hardware resource consumption, high training difficulty in multitask learning scenarios, and lower cross-dataset transfer learning performance than supervised learning~\cite{he2022masked,ruder2017overview}.
+Therefore, simplifying pretext tasks and enhancing the general representation ability of the utilized model are the key problems to be solved in pathological representation learning.